 Some children have minor side effects from being vaccinated, such as a slight fever or swelling at the injection site.
 The risk for death or serious side effects is so small that it is difficult to document.
-Claims that vaccines cause autism or other diseases have been carefully researched and never proved.
+Claims that vaccines cause autism or other diseases have been carefully researched and disproved.
 Rumors still persist that an increase in autism in children is caused by thimerosal, a preservative added to vaccines.
-Thimerosal, however, was removed from all vaccines in Sweden in 1995, and the incidence of autism has continued to increase there, as it has in the United States and throughout the world.
+Thimerosal, however, was removed from all vaccines in Sweden in 1995, and the incidence of autism has continued to increase there.
+It has also been nearly eliminated in the United States, where autism rates also continue to increase, as they have throughout the world.
 After a thorough review, in 2004 the Institute of Medicine rejected the idea that vaccines had any relationship with autism.

 Won't giving babies multiple vaccines at one time overload their immune system?

 Many studies have been done to assess the safety of multiple vaccinations.
 None has shown that multiple vaccinations cause a problem.
 Children are exposed to many foreign substances every day with no harmful effects.
 Scientists say that the tiny amount of virus or bacteria in vaccines is not enough to harm a child.
 What can be harmful, however, is delaying a child's vaccines unnecessarily.

 What is the association between vaccinations and SIDS?